-The Toledo Area Humane Society is fortunate to have approximately 500 volunteers at any given time.
-Volunteers support all areas of our organization from dog walking and kitty cuddling to office assistance, fostering and so much more!
+The Toledo Area Humane Society is fortunate to have many dedicated volunteers.
+Volunteers support all areas of our organization from dog walking and kitty cuddling, to office assistance, fostering, working in our Retail shop and so much more!
 We are always looking for dedicated people who want to help animals in their community!

-Volunteers must be at least 10 years old and accompanied by a parent at all times if under age 16.
-We request that our volunteers commit to at least 10 hours per month for a minimum of 6 months.
+Volunteers ages 10 to 15 years old must be accompanied by a parent, who is also a volunteer at all times.
+We request that our volunteers commit to at least 4 hours per month for a minimum of 6 months.

 I’m a student in need of service hours.
 Can I get hours at the Humane Society?

 Unfortunately, due to the vast number of students in need of service hours for school and/or church, we are no longer able to offer student service learning opportunities.
 However, please see our list of projects and activities that can benefit the animals and earn student hours.